-Electronic Health Records ALTH 1160 2 credits This course is designed to be an interactive, competency-based approach to learning electronic health records.
+ALTH 1160 Electronic Health Records 2

+This course is designed to be an interactive, competency-based approach to learning electronic health records.
 The student will develop skills used in electronic health records through the introduction of theory as well as the application of medical electronic health records through the use of MEDCIN Software.
 It includes using the computer to: 1) navigate the medical health record 2) record various patient health information such as history and findings 3) Order diagnostic tests and writing prescriptions 4) use EHR software to understand E&M code 5) use ICD10-CM codes to justify billing and orders based on diagnosis 6) graph lab results 7) use EHR to improve patient care.

-ALTH 1199 Seminar 1-6 credits Discussion of particular problems related to chosen program and areas of interest.
+ALTH 1199 Seminar

+Discussion of particular problems related to chosen program and areas of interest.